appcircleio/appcircle-docusaurus/docs/account/sso/azure-saml.md

 ![](<https://cdn.appcircle.io/docs/assets/azuressosettings4.png>)

-- Instead of writing all the settings of SAML, you can download the settings file from Okta and upload it.
+- Instead of writing all the settings of SAML, you can download the settings file from Azure AD and upload it.
 Click the **Download** button next to the **Federation Metadata XML** link to download the XML file.

 ![](<https://cdn.appcircle.io/docs/assets/azuressosettings5.png>)